 Everyone wants to be and feel attractive—from a shining head of hair to straight, healthy toes.
 Your toenails may not be the first thing people see, but eventually any problem there will be noticed.
-Some nail issues involve disease or infections, such as fungal nails or complications from peripheral artery disease.
+Some nail issues involve disease or infections, such as complications from peripheral artery disease.
 Others result from toenail injuries, like stubbing your toe or dropping something heavy on it.
 Here are a few other ways you can injure your nails:

 Ingrown Toenails that Pierce Your Skin